Search for our courses on the .gov website: University of Cambridge (C05)

 The Geography course consists of sessions organised in a practical, workshop atmosphere; some sessions are taught by serving teachers from partnership schools.

 The training programme has been developed so each week conceptual thinking in Subject Studies sessions in the Faculty is moved forward with discussion and practical activities in school.
-Trainees are provided with a range of opportunities to engage with geographical field work, both with the Geography subject studies group and with partnership schools.
+PGCE students are provided with a range of opportunities to engage with geographical field work, both with the Geography subject studies group and with partnership schools.

 How will this course prepare me for positions of leadership?